Oneflow-Inc/oneflow-documentation/en/docs/quick_start/lenet_mnist.md

     print("accuracy: {0:.1f}%".format(g_correct * 100 / g_total))
 ```

-So far, Cycle call the evaluation function and output the accuracy of result of testing set.
+So far, We call the job function for evaluation looply and print the accuracy of evaluation result on testing set.

 ## Image prediction

-Modify the above evaluation code, change the evaluate date to raw images rather than the existing dataset.
-Then we can use model to predict the content in the image.
+After making a few changes to the code above to make the data come from the raw image rather than existing dataset, we can get a model to predict the content from image.

 ```python
 def load_image(file):